CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Are-You-Splitting-Stories-or-Just-Splitting-Tasks.md

 # Conclusion

 By changing how we think about the problem, and how we ship the solution, we have added value to the process.
-We have rethought our approach, and can now ship with confidence knowing we can now deliver the most useful version of the customer need within the time available.
+We have rethought our approach, and can ship with confidence knowing we can deliver the most useful version of the customer need within the time available.
 Previously, we had made the activities smaller without making the outcome smaller.
 By changing how it ships, we make partial value possible.
 The owner no longer has to choose between the entire project or nothing; they can choose the most useful outcome for the time available.